MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-deployment-config.md

    ![Group ID in disabled text box next to Object Id label](media/setup-almacceleratorpowerplatform-deployment-config/aadobjectid.png)

    - The **Dataverse roles** can be any **Security Role in Dataverse** that would be applied to the **existing or newly created Team** after the solution is imported via the pipeline.
-The role should have permissions to the resources required by the solution (for example, Tables and Processes)
+The role should have permissions to the resources required by the solution (for example, Tables and Processes).

 1. Once you've gathered the team names, aad group IDs and roles go to the **customDeploymentSettings.json** and paste the json in the **AadGroupTeamConfiguration property**.